muthualagappanm/testProject-pic18f56q71-ultrasonic-range-detection-mplab-mcc/README.md

 ## How to Program the Curiosity Nano board

-This chapter shows how to use the MPLAB X IDE to program an PIC® device with an *ExampleProject.X*.
+This chapter shows how to use the MPLAB X IDE to program a PIC® device with an *ExampleProject.X*.
 This can be applied for any other projects.

 1. Connect the board to the Computer.